About Nozyk Synagogue

 Only one Jewish place of worship survived the devastation of World War II – the Nożyk Synagogue located at 6 Twarda Street.
 The Germans had converted the building for use as a stables and storage house and it was therefore saved from the general destruction.

 Built in a neo-Romanesque style, on the initiative of Zalman and Rywka Nożyk, it was consecrated in 1902.
-Though damaged during the German withdrawal, the site was once again used as a synagogue after the war.
+Though damaged during the German withdrawal, the site was once again used as a synagogue after the war, and after a period of reconstruction between 1977 and 1983, was again reopened in 1983.

-Fully restored between 1977 and 1983, the Nozyk Synagogue is now open for worship.
-It remains at the very center of the Jewish community in the city.
+Fully restored between 1977 and 1983, the Nozyk Synagogue is now open for worship as well as organising joint celebrations of the Sabbath and other Jewish holidays and providing lectures.
+It remains at the very centre of the Jewish community in the city.

 Contributed by Dr. G A Sivan, Jerusalem